Dumfries, Town of

 § 4.01.
 Appointment of manager; qualifications.

-The council may appoint a town manager who shall be the chief executive officer and the chief administrative officer of the town government.
+There is hereby created the office of the town manager.
+The council may appoint a town manager who shall be the chief executive officer and the chief administrative officer of the town government and execute the executive and administrative functions of the position under the direction and supervision of the council.
 The town manager shall be chosen solely on the basis of executive and administrative qualifications and shall serve at the pleasure of the council.
-(1994, c.
-99)
+No person elected to membership on the council shall be eligible for appointment as town manager until one year has elapsed following the expiration of the term for which the member was elected.

 § 4.02.
 Powers and duties of the town manager.